openstax/napkin-notes/reedstrm/cte-css-rules.md

 stuff here } so we that the content moved or copied to pending() targets will be wrapped with a stylable div.

+We`re going to have to deal with rules that create not only new div`s but new pages as well: Table of Figures, Glossary, Selected Exercise Answers etc.
+Basically anything that is moved respective to the whole book will need a virtual-page to land on, and then will show up in the Table of Contents for the whole book.

+Going to need to define them with uuids, and declare that those uuids return something from archive in book context, but 404 outside that context.
+Also, no raw html for them, since they they only exist as cooked html.

 Steps involved: